gleam-lang/playground/README.md

-# The Gleam Language Tour
+# The Gleam Playground

-An interactive tour of the Gleam programming language.
+An interactive playground for the Gleam language.

 ```sh
 # Download a wasm version of the Gleam compiler